Richard Rodríguez (baseball): Miami Marlins

 On February 28, 2023, Rodríguez signed a minor league contract with the Miami Marlins organization that included an invitation to Spring Training.
 In 39 relief outings for the Triple–A Jacksonville Jumbo Shrimp he logged a 4.38 ERA with 43 strikeouts.
 Rodríguez elected free agency following the season on November 6.

 Sultanes de Monterrey

 On February 7, 2024, Rodríguez signed with the Sultanes de Monterrey of the Mexican League.
 In 41 appearances for Monterrey, he logged a 3–3 record and 4.14 ERA with 52 strikeouts and four saves over 41 1/3 innings pitched.

+In 2025, Rodríguez returned for a second season with Monterrey.
+In 33 games 34.1 innings of relief he went 4–2 with a 2.62 ERA and 39 strikeouts.